dmakvh/eureka/Getting-started-with-Eureka.md

   <version>1.1.1</version>
  </dependency>
 ```
+* You can build the client as specified [here](https://github.com/Netflix/eureka/wiki/Building-Eureka-Client-and-Server).

 The easiest way to configure Eureka client is by using the property files.By default, the Eureka client searches for property files _eureka-client.properties_ in the _classpath_.
 It further searches for environment specific overrides in the environment specific properties files.
 The environment is typically _test_ or _prod_ and is supplied by a _-Deureka.environment_ java commandline switch to the eureka client (without the _.properties_ suffix).
 Accordingly the client also searches for _eureka-client-{test,prod}.properties._